 We came from?”

 “I don’t think this works… I’m sorry.
-We are not good for each other.”
-His voice, once so sweet, cut through me cold and clear “I should not have entered this relationship.
-I was lonely.“ His words were like needles jamming through my skin and straight into my bones.
+We’re not good for each other,” he said, his once tender voice now cold and clear.
+“I shouldn’t have started this relationship.
+I was lonely.”
+Each word stung like a fresh wound.

 “Burning like embers, falling, tender